RedisLabs/redislabs-docs/content/rs/administering/designing-production/security/tls-configuration.md

 You can also specify that authentication is not enforced for traffic received from clusters or clients.

+### Configuring TLS for Replica Of communication only

 To enable TLS for Replica Of communication only for a database:

 1. In **databases**, either: